adrianschlatter/ppf.sample/README.md

 Your personal email address is prone to land in the dirty hands of spammers.
 Therefore, you want to publish it only when necessary.
-However, you need to be contacable somehow, if only:
+However, you need to be contactable somehow, if only:

 * for questions on your project, particularly licensing questions
 * to enable anyone to applaud your work ;)